 Improper use of respirators is dangerous.
-Respirators should only be used if the employer has a written program that takes into account workplace conditions, requirements for worker training, respirator fit testing, and medical exams, as described in the OSHA Respiratory Protection Standard (29 CFR 1910.134).
+Respirators should only be used if the employer has implemented a written program that takes into account workplace conditions, requirements for worker training, respirator fit testing, and medical exams, as described in the OSHA Respiratory Protection Standard (29 CFR 1910.134).

-At any exposure level, use a NIOSH approved supplied-air respirator with a full facepiece operated in pressure-demand or other positive-pressure mode.
-For increased protection use in combination with an auxiliary self-contained breathing apparatus operated in a pressure-demand or other positivepressure mode.
+▶ Where the potential for overexposure exists, use a NIOSH approved supplied-air respirator with a full facepiece operated in a pressure-demand or other positive-pressure mode.
+For increased protection use in combination with an auxiliary self-contained breathing apparatus operated in a pressure-demand or other positive-pressure mode.